fledge-iot/fledge/docs/quick_start/starting.rst

 .. note::

-   Extreme caution should be taken when storing certificate files that they not be readable by any other user within the system.
+   Extreme caution should be taken when storing certificate files.
+They must not be readable by any other users within the system.

 Following a successful authentication attempt a time based token is issued that allows the user to run further commands, for a limited time, without the need to authenticate again.